While setting goals to eat healthier, exercise more or lose weight is important, why not aim for something even more impactful?

 Attend a Stop the Bleed workshop

-Uncontrolled bleeding is the number one cause of preventable death from trauma, said Kerry Borrego, trauma outreach and education program manager for UCHealth in northern Colorado.
+Uncontrolled bleeding is the number one cause of preventable death from trauma, said Cindy Joseph, trauma outreach and education manager for UCHealth in northern Colorado.

-In northern Colorado and Colorado Springs, people can sign up for a free, 50-minute Stop the Bleed course that provides education about skills needed in an emergency.
+Throughout northern and southern Colorado, people can sign up for a free, 50-minute Stop the Bleed course that provides education about skills needed in an emergency.

 Be prepared: Learn to Stop the Bleed during a free workshop

-UCHealth is working to educate as many Coloradans as possible on how to stop uncontrolled bleeding in emergency situations.
+UCHealth wants to educate as many Coloradans as possible on how to stop uncontrolled bleeding in emergencies.
 Find a workshop nearby that works with your schedule.

 At a local job site, workers were able to pack and put pressure on a co-worker’s large wound.
 It stopped the bleeding enough to buy time for emergency medical personnel to arrive.
-The workers’ knowledge and their actions saved the man’s life, she said.
+The workers’ knowledge and their actions saved the man’s life.
 In another case, bystanders encountered a motorcycle accident and applied pressure to the rider’s wound to stop his bleeding.
-That man also survived.
+That person also survived.

 Knowing how to stop bleeding can save someone’s life, but patients may also need donated blood to stay alive.

-Donors can use a new online donor portal to schedule donation appointments now at any of UCHealth’s blood donor centers or through blood drives in northern Colorado.
+Donors can use the online donor portal to schedule donation appointments at any of UCHealth’s blood donor centers or through blood drives in northern Colorado.
 The portal, an interactive system, also allows donors to look up their blood type, check their last donation date and gallon total, and learn of upcoming mobile blood drive opportunities.

 To schedule a donation, create a new account on the donor portal or call 970.495.8965.